ACC 101 Accounting I

 2. List methods used to achieve internal control.

-3. Prepare a bank reconciliation and related journal entries.
+3. Prepare a bank reconciliation and related general journal entries.

-4. Prepare journal entries for cash receipts when shortages or overages are involved.
+4. Prepare general journal entries for cash receipts when shortages or overages are involved.

-5. Prepare journal entries for the establishment and maintenance of petty cash.
+5. Prepare general journal entries for the establishment and maintenance of petty cash.

 3. Maintain accounts payable and accounts receivable records, including an allowance for uncollectible accounts.

-1. Compute interest and prepare journal entries for notes receivables.
+1. Compute interest and prepare general journal entries for notes receivables.

-2. Apply and record uncollectible accounts using either the direct write-off or allowance method.
+2. Record and post uncollectible accounts using either the direct write-off or allowance method.

 3. Describe the use of controlling accounts and subsidiary ledgers in the accounting process.

-4. Determine inventory cost using various costing methods.
+4. Determine inventory cost using standard inventory costing methods.

 1. Define periodic and perpetual inventory systems.

-2. Calculate inventory and cost of goods sold using the following methods:
+2. Calculate inventory and cost of goods sold using the following the first-in first-out, last-in first-out, and weighted average cost methods.

 3. Calculate inventory valuation using the lower of cost or market basis.